Storia-AI/sage/README.md

     - Note this is not available when running locally, only when using Pinecone as a vector store.
     - Contrary to [Anthropic's findings](https://www.anthropic.com/news/contextual-retrieval), we find that BM25 is actually damaging performance *on codebases*, because it gives undeserved advantage to Markdown files.

 - **Multi-query retrieval** performs multiple query rewrites, makes a separate retrieval call for each, and takes the union of the retrieved documents.
 You can activate it by passing `--multi-query-retrieval`.
+This can be combined with both vanilla and hybrid RAG.

     - We find that [on our benchmark](benchmark/retrieval/README.md) this only marginally improves retrieval quality (from 0.44 to 0.46 R-precision) while being significantly slower and more expensive due to LLM calls.
 But your mileage may vary.

+- **LLM-only retrieval** completely circumvents indexing the codebase.
+We simply enumerate all file paths and pass them to an LLM together with the user query.
+We ask the LLM which files are likely to be relevant for the user query, solely based on their filenames.
+You can activate it by passing `--llm-retriever`.

+    - We find that [on our benchmark](benchmark/retrieval/README.md) the performance is comparable with vector database solutions (R-precision is 0.44 for both).
+This is quite remarkable, since we've saved so much effort by not indexing the codebase.
+However, we are reluctant to claim that these findings generalize, for the following reasons:
+        - Our (artificial) dataset occasionally contains explicit path names in the query, making it trivial for the LLM.
+Sample query: *"Alice is managing a series of machine learning experiments.
+Please explain in detail how `main` in `examples/pytorch/image-pretraining/run_mim.py` allows her to organize the outputs of each experiment in separate directories."*
+        - Our benchmark focuses on the Transformers library, which is well-maintained and the file paths are often meaningful.
+This might not be the case for all codebases.

 </details>